Updated: Mar 11

 Zinc, in particular, is beneficial for acne-prone skin due to its powerful antioxidant properties.
 Research also shows that zinc reduces excess sebum, which can cause acne if overproduced on the skin .
 Pumpkin seeds are one of the richest plant sources of zinc, alongside beans and pulses.
 Seafood, such as oysters and meat, also contain high levels of zinc.
 You may even benefit from a zinc supplement if dietary sources are low.

-Pumpkins seeds are a good source of polyunsaturated fatty acids, including omega 3 and 6, which may help regulate oil production and help with skin health and acne management.
+Pumpkin seeds are a good source of polyunsaturated fatty acids, including omega 3 and 6, which may help regulate oil production and help with skin health and acne management.

 Pumpkin seeds are easy to incorporate into your diet, and you can add them to meals or eat them as a quick and nutritious snack.
-Try adding to dairy-free yoghurt and fruit or blended in smoothies.
+Try adding to dairy-free yoghurt and fruit or blending in smoothies.
 You can add them to a healthy muffin or bread recipe.

 As with many nuts and seeds, they contain phytic acid, which can affect the bioavailability of some nutrients you eat.
 To reduce the phytic acid content, you can soak or sprout them before eating.